History

 Status

-Even though the wreck site has been heavily disturbed over the course of the centuries, the wreck site was found to contain sufficient data to effectively reconstruct the vessels construction, lading, voyages and demise.
+Even though the wreck site has been heavily disturbed over the course of the centuries, it has been found to contain sufficient data to effectively reconstruct the vessels construction, cargo, voyages and demise.
 Research of the wreck has thus made clear that not all disturbed archaeological sites should be viewed as worthless.
 Even so, measures have been taken to protect the tremendous research potential of the remainder of the Pipe wreck.
 Its timbers now lie buried beneath a protective covering of tarpaulins, sandbags and a meter-thick layer of sand and coral rubble.
 Also, the Monte Cristi Shipwreck Project team has invested significantly in raising awareness of the wrecks importance among local officials, fishing boat operators and tourist guides.

 References